sarkrishnan/gazebo_world/README.md

 # gazebo_world

-This is a project I made for my Robotics Software Engineer Nanodegree from Udacity
+This is a project I made for my Robotics Software Engineer Nanodegree from Udacity.
+It involves creating and visualizing a gazebo world with a personalized message displayed on the terminal.
+Gazebo is a simulator tool widely used in the robotics community.

 # Quickstart